GT-McDowell-Lab/PyCAC/docs/chapter5/README.md

 CACS reads the entire `cac.in` and then performs a simulation with all the settings.
 Thus, the sequence of commands does not matter.

-A line with the "\#" character in the beginning is treated as a comment and discarded.
+A blank line or a line with the "\#" character in the beginning is discarded.

 Many input script errors are detected and an Error or Warning message is printed.